rishabhbajpai2000/MSEnage_Project/README.md

 - [How to run the project locally?](#how-to-run-the-project-locally)

 # CarNow
- - The project is hosted on [google cloud.](https://flask-app-cars.el.r.appspot.com/)
+ - It is a car recemmendation system system which recemmends the best cars available in the data when requirements are given.
  - This project was developed in Microsoft Engage program, within a given span of 21 days
- - It is a car recemmendation system system which recemmends the best cars available in the data when requirements are given.
- - It has a minimalistic landing page

- - It shows the list of top five cars available in the collection by defult
- - Once the requirements form is filled the list updates with the cars that meet upto the demands

- -  It is also able to handle the edge cases when the form is filled empty

- -  Or when there are no cars which meets the requirements of the user

- - The system also generates a description of each car that comes out of the database.